|Path:||news2.ip-mobilphone.net ! NNTPLoader.ip-mobilphone.net ! not-for-mail|

 128K mono MP3, with a runtime of 2:13.

 Different versions of songs, such as "LP version," "alt. version," "live

 version," "extended version," etc. should be identified in the file name to

 make it clear that these files are not the official hit single that charted

-10. Why do the numbers not match the latter years listed in the HOT 100
+10. Why do the numbers not match the latter years listed of the latest

 Record Research recently decided to add all of the separately-charted Airplay